seven-of-eleven/designare-z390-opencore-efi/README.md

 <br>

-> The latest version of USBPorts.kext will work with either SMBIOS iMac19,1 or MacPro7,1.
+> The latest version of USBPorts.kext included will work with either SMBIOS iMac19,1 or MacPro7,1.

 MacOS has a fifteen port limit.
 You can read more about the details in the [guide](https://dortania.github.io/OpenCore-Post-Install/usb/).
 Depending on your specific needs you may want to customize/recreate the port mapping.